NicholasMoser/Six-Patches-Of-Pain/README.md

 ### How do I auto update from a different location (e.g. for betas)

-First get the Github repository URL to download it from, such as https://api.github.com/repos/Super-GNT4/SCON4-Betas/releases
+First get the Github repository API URL to download it from, such as: https://api.github.com/repos/Super-GNT4/SCON4-Betas/releases

 Then make sure you've run Six Patches of Pain at least once.
-After you've verified that, open the folder titled `data`.
+After you've do so, open the folder titled `data`.
 You should see a file titled `git_repository`.
+Right click on this file and select **Open with**.
+Select **Notepad**.
+Replace the URL in this file with the new URL and save the file.

+You are now done, downloads will now come from this location instead of the previous.

 ![Example of using a different repository](different-repo-example.png?raw=true "Example of using a different repository")